ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Packages.md

     ```
 1. Ensure all files copied under `source-customization` have been edited to reflect each environment.
     > ***Advanced customization tip.***<br>
     In some cases, certain resource YAML files may need to be edited for some environments, but not others.
-This should be avoided as much as possible because it will complicate the update process.<br>
+This should be avoided as much as possible because it  complicates the update process.<br>
     For example, to completely remove a specific org policy from sandbox:<br>
-    Copy that org policy's YAML file in the sandbox customization folder, ***making sure to maintain the same directory structure***.<br>
+        - Copy that org policy's YAML file in the sandbox customization folder, ***making sure to maintain the same directory structure***.<br>
-    Put the entire file in a comment block.<br>
+        - Put the entire file in a comment block.<br>
-    The hydration process will then ignore this commented resource definition, effectively removing it.
+        - The hydration process will then ignore this commented resource definition, effectively removing it.
 1. Once all customizations have been reviewed locally, it's time for hydration.
 1. Review the changes with VSCode's built-in Source Control viewer or by running `git diff`.
 If satisfied, it's time for hydration.